layeredy/ntepd-windows/README.md

 This repository contains the code for ntepd's Windows application.

+## Build it yourself:
+To build ntepd for Windows yourself, follow this [guide](https://github.com/ntepd/windows/wiki/Build-ntepd-windows-yourself)

 > [!WARNING]
 > ⚠️ ntepd is still in early development, expect bugs